Urban Survival Skills: How To Survive In A Broken World

 Melee weapons are quieter but less efficient.

-I plan to have both options with me at all times and use the one that seems most appropriate for any given situation.
+And use the one that seems most appropriate for any given situation.

-Click here to instantly download this Complete Checklist PDF.
-No purchase necessary.
+Enter your email below to instantly download this Complete Checklist PDF.
+No purchase necessary. 👇 👇

 Urban Evasion

-Get To Know Your Area Well and Practice
+Get To Know Your Urban Area Well

 People who live and work in urban environments should know their area intimately.

-Take multiple different routes to and from work each day to explore new areas and find back alleys and shortcuts.
+Take multiple different routes to and from work each day to explore new areas.

 Buy some detailed maps of the city and surrounding areas (keep these in your Get Home Bag).
-Study these maps.

 Learn them now, so you’re not fumbling with them later when the lights go out and anarchy breaks loose in the city.